New Jersey Premises Liability & Slip and Fall Lawyer

 Joseph Monaco New Jersey Trial Lawyer

 The last thing you want happening to you or a family member is being needlessly injured because of a property owner’s neglect.
 Property owners have a legal obligation to make sure their properties are safe for others to use.
 This can range from building security to snow removal.
 The failure to make the premises safe can lead to serious bodily injury or wrongful death.
-I, Joseph Monaco, have been fighting for victims in South Jersey my entire career as a New Jersey Premises Liability Lawyer.
+I, Joseph Monaco, have been fighting for victims in New Jersey my entire career as a New Jersey Premises Liability Lawyer – Slip & Fall Attorney.
 I know as a New Jersey trial lawyer how critical it is to seek legal advice early on in the process to preserve crucial evidence that may be lost as time passes.
 Call or text me at 609-277-3166 before it is too late to get a New Jersey Slip & Fall Lawyer on your side.
 Free Consultation.

 Is it important to hire a New Jersey slip and fall lawyer with trial experience?

 Yes, because you never know if your case will be low balled by the insurance companies.
 Preparing a case for trial is the best way to maximize your recovery and show the big insurance companies that you mean business.